 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents and restricted cash.
 These assets include Canadian dollar and U.S. dollar denominated certificates of deposits, money market accounts and demand deposits.
-They bear interest at annual rates ranging from 0.18% to 0.4% and mature at various dates up to February 5, 2017.
 These instruments are maintained at financial institutions in Canada and the United States.
-Of the amount held on deposit, approximately \$0.5 million is covered by the Canada Deposit Insurance Corporation, the Securities Investor Protection Corporation or the United States Federal Deposit Insurance Corporation, leaving approximately \$8.5 million at risk at December 31, 2015 should the financial institutions with which these amounts are invested be rendered insolvent.
-The Company does not consider any of its financial assets to be impaired as of December 31, 2015.
+Of the amount held on deposit, approximately \$0.6 million is covered by the Canada Deposit Insurance Corporation, the Securities Investor Protection Corporation or the United States Federal Deposit Insurance Corporation, leaving approximately \$8.5 million at risk at December 31, 2016 should the financial institutions with which these amounts are invested be rendered insolvent.
+The Company does not consider any of its financial assets to be impaired as of December 31, 2016.